femendes/EDA/README.md

 |	White Blend	| Spain |	Felix Solis	| Michael Schachner	|4.0|	82	|20.50|

 - It is possible to get the best cost-benefit based on the low price and highest points: Merlot from the USA and Pinot Grigio from Romania.
-However, it is observed that this rate relatively has very little variation among all wines with a value of less than U$ 4.
+However, it is observed that this rate relatively has very little variation among all wines with a value of less than $4.

 ![Image](/img/ratio.png)